 Supermarkets maintain head pressure at a minimum level either to ensure consistent operation of expansion valves, or to enable refrigerant gas to be used to defrost evaporators.

 Reducing head pressure will allow the refrigeration system to run more efficiently (higher COP).
 However, reducing the head pressure too far can cause too small a pressure difference across the expansion valve, causing it not to work effectively.
 There also needs to be enough pressure difference (between high and low pressure) to cause refrigerant to pass through the heat exchangers at a flow rate which allows adequate heat exchange.
-However, there is considerable potential to save energy by lowering the minimum head pressure to a minimum level which still works effectively.
+However, there is considerable potential to save energy by lowering the minimum head pressure to the lowest level which still works effectively.

 Reducing the head pressure of a refrigeration system will save between 2% and 4% for every 1°C reduction in condensing temperature (Carbon Trust, 2011).